 Community Engagement: Telfair Museums is partnering with organizations throughout the Savannah community who already work to end the legacies of slavery and seek justice.
 We’re working with our partners to highlight their missions and amplify their voices.

-Sonya Clark: Finding Freedom consists of a large-scale canopy quilted together from cyanotype reactive fabric squares and seeds that were made with the help of workshop participants during Clark’s various residencies.
-Draped as if a night sky overhead, visitors will experience a celestial viewpoint that encourages them to consider those who sought freedom along the Underground Railroad–a network of people, safe houses, and clandestine routes used by enslaved people in the early to mid-19th century to escape from states that sanctioned slavery, such as Georgia, into free states and Canada–using the constellations to orient themselves.
-Clark will also hold a workshop in Savannah in Summer 2021 to allow local residents to create their own cyanotypes.
+Sonya Clark: Finding Freedom (October 1, 2021-January 9, 2022) consists of a large-scale canopy quilted together from cyanotype reactive fabric squares and seeds that were made with the help of workshop participants during artist Sonya Clark’s (American, b.
+1967) various residencies.
+Clark’s mixed media works use everyday objects to address tangled histories, cultural heritage, and identity.
+Recently, Clark has turned her attention to creating installations that coincide with national conversations about racism and violence and who “owns” history in the United States.
+Draped as if a night sky overhead, Finding Freedom will offer a celestial viewpoint that encourages visitors to consider those who sought freedom along the Underground Railroad–a network of people, safe houses, and clandestine routes used by enslaved people in the early to mid-19th century to escape from states that sanctioned slavery, such as Georgia, into free states and Canada–using the constellations to orient themselves.
+This consideration of history can be expanded to the present day as visitors are urged to question what finding freedom means to people in today’s world, which is still greatly affected by the legacies of the traumas of the past.

-Noel W Anderson: Heavy is the Crown considers black experience and its legacies between the temporal brackets of two “kings”–1963 when Martin Luther King Jr. presented his iconic “I Have a Dream” speech and 1992, the brutal beating of Rodney King and his subsequent plea “Can we all just get along…?”
-Heavy is the Crown expands upon Anderson’s ever-evolving questioning of black origin and sovereignty through inquiring about the relationship of the term “crown” to black masculine (mis)representation.
-The printed works, tapestries, and paperworks on view in the exhibition utilize found imagery from various media and archives that are reprocessed by Anderson through assorted means of distortion and manipulation to collectively expose the troubled relationship of black masculine representation to structures of power.
+Noel W Anderson: Heavy is the Crown (October 1, 2021-January 9, 2022) considers black experience and its legacies between the temporal brackets of two “kings”–1963 when Martin Luther King Jr. presented his iconic “I Have a Dream” speech and 1992, the brutal beating of Rodney King and his subsequent plea “Can we all just get along…?”
+Heavy is the Crown expands upon artist Noel Anderson’s (American, B. 1981) ever-evolving questioning of black origin and sovereignty through inquiring about the historical relationship of the term “crown” to black masculine (mis)representation.
+Critical to this inquiry are ghosts as subtext; simultaneously the representation of death and traces of structural oppression.
+Heavy is the Crown seeks to realize the immaterial.
+The printed works, tapestries, and paperworks on view in the exhibition utilize found imagery from various media and archives that are reprocessed by Anderson through assorted means of distortion and manipulation to collectively expose the haunting relationship of black masculine (mis)representation to structures of power.

 Free and open to the public